HL7/fhir-project-mhealth/ig-data/input/pagecontent/42_general_requirements.md

 <span id='user-manual-entry'/>
 ### <span class='glyphicon text-info glyphicon-phone'/> <span class='glyphicon text-info glyphicon-cloud'/> Feature: User Manual Entry

   An App **SHOULD** allow for manual recording of data from external sources.

-Users of a device or app for tracking a particular type of measurement may also want to keep track of externally generatedmeasurements for the purposes of verifying device calibration, keeping general track of what the device helps them monitor,or for other reasons.
+  Users of a device or app for tracking a particular type of measurement may also want to keep track of externally generated measurements for the purposes of verifying device calibration, keeping general track of what the device helps them monitor, or for other reasons.

 <span id='manual-entry-of-a-measurement'/>